wordpress-mobile/WordPress-Android/WordPress/src/androidTest/java/org/wordpress/android/README.md

  (steps 1-7) to clone, build and run the project in Android Studio.
 2. Run the tests in `org.wordpress.android.e2e`

-There's no additional steps needed to make the tests run against the mock server -- that's configured set up by default
+There's no additional steps needed to make the tests run against the mock server -- that's configured by default.

 ## Adding a new test?